qdevelopergithub/LAMP/README.md

 ## Steps to generate SSH key on Windows

-### Please follow below link to create a SSH-2 keys with for advanced options
+### Please follow below link to create a SSH-2 key with more advanced options
 https://www.howtogeek.com/125364/how-to-ssh-hop-with-key-forwarding-from-windows/

 - Download the PuTTY software.
 It can be downloaded from here: https://www.putty.org/